It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 If the winner is The Hero

-(especially if he is The Messiah
+(especially if he is an All-Loving Hero

 ), he will more often than not refuse to kill his opponent, and attempt to leave without any more blood on his hands, earning the ire of the onlooker (unless it was a Secret Test of Character